Information for new arrivals

 - Which machines does the person need to be able to log into?

 Machines are arranged in groups which roughly, but not exactly, correspond to research groups.
 So a visitor to the SRG, for example, would need accounts on the SRG machines.
-Specify the machine names required, if possible, as it is not at all obvious which groups a specific machine will be in (it is determined by funding, not logic).
+If possible, specify the machine names required.
 The default group is the public machines, which are all machines not owned by specific groups, and this should be enough for most needs.

 - Does the person need to be a member of specific Unix groups?

-It is not necessary to know this at account creation time, but it makes life slightly simpler if we do.
+It is not necessary to know this at account creation time, but it makes things simpler if we do.

 - A forwarding address for email.

 We do not set up local email accounts for visitors, but will set up forwarding for any email that arrives here for them.
 It is most useful if this forwarding address is known in advance.
-Remember, that if an intern is a current undergraduate then they will have an account on hermes, but if they are a recently graduated student who is staying on as an intern then their hermes account will not last without specific action on their part.
+If an intern is a current undergraduate, they will already have a Hermes account, but if they are a recently graduated student who is staying on as an intern, they will need to talk to Reception to keep their Hermes account in operation.

 - Does the person need an access card?